roura356a/csk/intl.en-US/API Reference/Clusters/Create a cluster/Create a managed edge Kubernetes cluster.md

 |timeout\_mins|Long|No|60|The timeout period in minutes during which a resource must be created.
 Default value: 60.|
 |kubernetes\_version|String|No|1.16.9-aliyun.1|The version of the cluster.
 The cluster versions provided by Container Service for Kubernetes \(ACK\) are consistent with the open source versions.
 We recommend that you select the latest version.
 If you do not specify this parameter, the latest version is used.

 You can create clusters of the latest two versions in the ACK console.
 You can create ACK clusters of earlier versions by calling API operations.
-For more information about the Kubernetes versions supported by ACK, see [Release notes](/intl.en-US/Release notes/Kubernetes release notes/Release notes.md). |
+For more information about the Kubernetes versions supported by ACK, see [t1960241.md\#](/intl.en-US/Release notes/Kubernetes release notes/Overview of Kubernetes release notes.md). |
 |region\_id|String|Yes|cn-beijing|The ID of the region where you want to deploy the cluster.|
 |key\_pair|String|Yes|demo-key|The name of the key pair.
 You must set this parameter or the `login_password` parameter.|
 |login\_password|String|Yes|HelloWorld123|The password for Secure Shell \(SSH\) logon.
 You must set this parameter or the `key_pair` parameter.
 The password must be 8 to 30 characters in length, and must contain at least three of the following character types: uppercase letters, lowercase letters, digits, and special characters.|